KirklandGee/search-engineering-framework/README.md

 - To make use of the google_drive_manager, you will need to setup a Google Service account.
 You can read more about [how to do that here:](LINK_TO_SHEETS_POST)

 - [Sheets template](https://docs.google.com/spreadsheets/d/1HSDEh4eSRrPDlWaqzn98wIBJxySiDUjUFVqO1o9vUMo/edit#gid=0) for many of the workflows here:

+- Be sure to create your own *credentials* folder with a `credentials.json` file inside for your Google Service Account, if making use of GSpread.